aplteam/Tatin/docs/_ReadMe.md

 * [Tatin's Load and Update Strategy](./TatinsLoadAndUpdateStrategy.html "TatinsLoadAndUpdateStrategy.html") (draft)

+  Discuss what measures Tatin takes when dependencies rely on different versions of the same package and related issues.

 * [Tatin User Settings](./TatinUserSettings.html "TatinUserSettings.html") (draft)

   You need to read this _only_ in case one or more of the following is true for you: